If you are planning a trip to North Cyprus and would like to see marine turtles, here is a little background.

 See our Alagadi online booking system for availability and bookings at Alagadi.

 During night watch small groups accompany students to the beach at night to watch adult females covering up their nests.
-This activity is available from late May to early August (depending on nesting numbers at tail ends of this period).
+This activity is available throughout June to July .
 In order to limit any possible disturbance to nesting females we only take 17 people per evening.
-All bookings must be made via our online booking system or in person at the Alagadi Information Centres.
+For bookings please follow the instructions on the Night Watch Booking at Alagadi Beach page.
 We turn away hundreds of visitors each year who leave their booking late and are unable to get on during the remainder of their stay, which is very disappointing, particularly for young kids.
-A sighting is not guaranteed, as some nights the turtles fail to nest and mid-une to mid-July is busiest.
+A sighting is not guaranteed, as some nights the turtles fail to nest and mid-June to mid-July is busiest.
 However, in recent years we have seen increasing numbers of nesting females due to our conservation efforts, so the chance of seeing a turtle is also increasing and quiet nights are now few and far between.
 Naturally though you should expect a late night.

 The importance and value of sea turtles as tourist attractions and as a component of the tourism product of many destinations around the world is increasing as the tourism industry seeks to enrich the traditional “sun, sea, and sand” experience.
 North Cyprus is no exception to this.
-The MTCP at Alagadi Beach is now in it’s third decade and in recent years we estimate that around 5000 foreign tourists visit Alagadi each year to watch turtles.
-Indeed, the marine turtle has long been used as the emblem of the North Cyprus tourism industry in it’s promotional logo .
+The SPOT Alagadi Conservation Centre is now in it’s third decade and in recent years we estimate that around 5000 foreign tourists visit Alagadi each year to watch turtles.

-Whilst presenting marine turtles to visitors in a controlled and sustainable way, MTCP is able to sustain itself financially through donations which visitors leave, whilst supporting local and national economies, which in turn support the project.
+Whilst presenting marine turtles to visitors in a controlled and sustainable way, SPOT is able to sustain itself financially through donations which visitors leave, whilst supporting local and national economies, which in turn support the project.
 The annual turnover of local restaurants are increased by our activities and thousands of holiday makers enjoy an enriched experience, encouraging them to return year on year.
-So the MTCP is a tangible asset to the North Cyprus economy.
+Our conservation efforts have helped sea turtles to become a tangible asset to the North Cyprus economy.
 In a region which is undergoing rapid development, this continues to play a major role in safeguarding the future of the most vital nesting habitats.